-Though this property was never glaciated (The nearest glacier reached Nederland.), during past glacial episodes its ecotype probably fluctuated between tundra and spruce/fir forest, as the climate changed.
-During inter-glacials, the ecotype was probably ponderosa pine/Douglas-fir, much like it is today.
+Though this property was never glaciated (It had an excellent view of one to the west.), during past glacial episodes its ecotype was probably alpine tundra.
+During interglacials, the ecotype was probably lodgepole pine/spruce/fir, much like it is today.

 SOILS: Soil maps for the western part of Boulder County have not been published; Soil Conservation Service agronomists are in the process of doing this at this time.
-From on-the-ground observations, I believe most of the property to be located on Juget very gravelly sandy loam, with the area from the house northward located on Fern Cliff stony sandy loam.
+From on-the-ground observations, I believe most of the property to be located on a soil very similar to Juget very gravelly sandy loam.
 The following soil descriptions were written by Donald C. Moreland and Ronald E. Moreland in Soil Survey of Boulder County Area, Colorado, published by the Soil Conservation Service in 1975.